-- 1. The DISTRICT, pursuant Chapter 373, Florida Statutes and the Rules duly adopted thereunder, has authority within its jurisdiction for the administration and enforcement of rules governing water wells. - 2.
-The DISTRICT desires implementation of the water well regulation program contemplated in Part III of Chapter 373, Florida Statutes, and the Rules and Regulations duly adopted thereunder. - 3.
-The DISTRICT has authority pursuant to Sections 373.308 and 373.309, Florida Statutes, to delegate to any political subdivision any of its authority under Part III of Chapter 373, Florida Statutes, by interagency agreement adopted pursuant to Section 373.046, Florida Statutes. - 4.
-The DISTRICT recognizes that the HEALTH DEPARTMENT has the desire and the regulatory experience necessary to implement such water well regulatory program and has delegated implementation of the water well regulation program to the HEALTH DEPARTMENT since 2000.
+1. The DISTRICT, pursuant Chapter 373, Florida Statutes and the Rules duly adopted thereunder, has authority within its jurisdiction for the administration and enforcement of rules governing water wells.

-5. The purpose of this Agreement is to reaffirm and update the permitting, compliance and enforcement responsibility of the HEALTH DEPARTMENT associated with the delegation of the water well construction program for all water wells in St. Lucie County and to establish the responsibilities of the HEALTH DEPARTMENT regarding maintaining adequate levels of administrative, technical and financial capabilities to implement and enforce the program; and to establish responsibilities of the HEALTH DEPARTMENT for reporting to and maintaining communication with the DISTRICT.
+- 2. The DISTRICT desires implementation of the water well regulation program contemplated in Part III of Chapter 373, Florida Statutes, and the Rules and Regulations duly adopted thereunder. - 3.
+The DISTRICT recognizes that the HEALTH DEPARTMENT has desire and the regulatory experience necessary to implement such water well regulatory program. - 4.
+The DISTRICT has authority pursuant to Sections 373.308 and 373.309, Florida Statutes to delegate, by interagency agreement adopted pursuant to Section 373.046, Florida Statutes, to any political subdivision any of its authority under Part III of Chapter 373, Florida Statutes. - 5.
+The purpose of this Agreement is to establish the permitting, compliance and enforcement responsibility of the HEALTH DEPARTMENT associated with the delegation of the water well construction program for all water wells in Miami-Dade County; to establish the responsibilities of the HEALTH DEPARTMENT regarding maintaining adequate levels of administrative, technical and financial capabilities to implement and enforce the program; and to establish responsibilities of the HEALTH DEPARTMENT for reporting to and maintaining communication with the DISTRICT.

 In consideration of the benefits to each of the parties, the DISTRICT and the HEALTH DEPARTMENT agree as follows: